crwr45/sql-numerics/Investigations.md

 ```

 ### Summary
-MySQL will accept any valid number, and store the value that the column can accomodate that is closest to the value given.
-It does raise warnings for this, but otherwise accepts any number (I expect this can be made more strict by configuration)
+MySQL will accept any number, and store the value that the column can accomodate that is closest to the value of that number For example, attempting to store 1000 in a column with a maximum possible value of 100 would result in the value 100 being stored.
+It raises a warning for this potential data loss rather than the SQL-defined exception, but otherwise accepts any number (I expect this can be made more strict by configuration).

 In MySQL, no column can have a `null` for `precision` or `scale`.